News / Ball Python Not Eating? 12 Reasons and What to Do

 THE RACK's feeding logs track every offer, refusal, and prey type so you stop guessing and start seeing what is going on.

-See THE RACK5.
-Seasonal Fasting (Breeding Season)
+5. Seasonal Fasting (Breeding Season)

 Male ball pythons are notorious for going off feed during breeding season, typically October through February.
 Some males stop eating for three to six months.
 Females preparing for or recovering from ovulation can do the same.

 If your snake is healthy and maintaining weight, this is not an emergency.
 Monitor weight monthly using weight trends so you can see the trajectory rather than reacting to a single weigh-in.
-A healthy adult can fast for months without health consequences.
-This is normal reproductive behavior, not a husbandry failure.

 6. Wrong Prey Type or Size

+Some ball pythons are picky about prey.
 The prey item should weigh roughly 10-15% of the snake's body weight.
 If you are switching prey types, try warming the item under hot water, drying it thoroughly, and presenting it with tongs in low light.
-Sometimes switching from white mice to brown rats (or the reverse) triggers a feeding response.

 Perspective on Fasting